andrew/ultimate-awesome/README.md

 - [awesome-puppy-linux](https://github.com/puppylinux-woof-CE/awesome-puppy-linux) -  A list of awesome applications, software, tools and other materials for Puppy Linux.
 - [awesome-darkforest](https://github.com/snowtigersoft/awesome-darkforest) - Awesome darkforest related repos.
 - [awesome-entrepreneur](https://github.com/SunitRoy2703/awesome-entrepreneur) - A curated list of awesome entrepreneurial podcast and learning resources🚀.
+- [curated-awesome-cl](https://github.com/vindarel/curated-awesome-cl) - A curated and non exhaustive list of Common Lisp libraries and resources.
 - [awesome-mantine](https://github.com/xiaohanyu/awesome-mantine) - A curated list of mantine docs, libs and resources.
 - [awesome-amortized-inference](https://github.com/bayesflow-org/awesome-amortized-inference) - This is a community-driven collection of resources around amortized inference.
 - [fucking-awesome-unity](https://github.com/Correia-jpv/fucking-awesome-unity) - A curated list of awesome Unity assets, resources, and more.
 With repository stars⭐ and forks🍴.